-As of December 31, 2004, there were three unpermitted expansions included in the our landfill accounting model, which represents 32.4% of our remaining airspace at that date.
+As of December 31, 2004, there were three unpermitted expansions included in our landfill accounting model, which represents 32.4% of our remaining airspace at that date.
 Of these expansions, two do not represent exceptions to our established criteria.
 In March 2004, the Chief Financial Officer approved and the Audit Committee of the Board of Directors reviewed the inclusion of 7.8 million cubic yards of unpermitted airspace in highly probable airspace because it was determined that the airspace was highly probable even though the permit application will not be submitted within the next year.
 All of the other criteria were met for the inclusion of this airspace in highly probable airspace.
-Had we not included the 7.8 million cubic yards of unpermitted airspace in highly probable airspace, operating expense for the three and six months ended June 30, 2005 would have been higher by \$136 thousand and \$271 thousand, respectively.
+Had we not included the 7.8 million cubic yards of unpermitted airspace in highly probable airspace of unpermitted airspace in highly probable airspace.
+Had we not included the 7.8 million cubic yards of unpermitted airspace in highly probable airspace.
+Had we not included the 7.8 million cubic yards of unpermitted airspace in highly probable airspace.
+Had we not included the 7.8 million cubic yards of unpermitted airspace in highly probable airspace.
+Had we not included the 7.8 million cubic yards of unpermitted airspace in highly probable airspace, operating expense for the nine months ended September 30, 2005 would have been higher by \$426 thousand.